EdoardoChidichimo/EthnographyCoding/README.md

 4. **Result Aggregation**: Results are aggregated and normalised
 5. **Evaluation**: Model predictions are compared against human annotations
 6. **Statistical Analysis**: Performance differences are tested for statistical significance
-7. **Visualisation**: Results are visualised through various plots and figures

 ## Statistical Analysis